 For Parents & Teachers

-The library wishes to support parents and teachers by providing information on the development and education of children from infancy through young adulthood.
-To that end, the library maintains a parent-teacher collection that contains books on parenting, homeschooling, digital media in the classroom, and curriculum outlines.
+Pennsauken Free Public Library wishes to support parents and teachers by providing information on the development and education of children from infancy through young adulthood.
+To that end, the library maintains a parent-teacher collection that contains books on parenting, homeschooling, digital media in the classroom and curriculum outlines.
 We also aim to provide educational programs for the whole family.
-For more information check out the children's page or contact the Youth Services Librarian directly at 856-665-5959x6 or firstname.lastname@example.org.
+For more information, contact the Children's and Young Adult Librarian directly at 856-665-5959 ext.
+6 or email@example.com

 A to Z Teacher Stuff Website

-Includes a Leveled Books Database featuring guided reading, Reading Recovery and Accelerated Reader levels. for more than 9,000 titles.
+Includes a Leveled Books Database featuring guided reading, Reading Recovery and Accelerated Reader levels for over 9,000 titles.

 Connect Safely: A Parents' Guide to Facebook

 Learn the best way to parent a child hooked into social media, keep them safe, and most importantly, talk to them about their online prescence.

 DLTK's Printable Crafts for Kids

 Leanne, a mom in Canada, has been sharing children's craft ideas for over a decade!
 Just beware of the pop-ups that have kept the site running for so long.

 A quick guide to the Reading Level System used in Pennsauken Public Schools.